tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 I ended up spending time at places like Engine Yard, Point Inside, and Bluebox Group.
 I did things like DevOps at Point Inside, TAM at EY and SE at BBG.
 A pretty big change from sitting in data centers poking at servers!

 These were also early cloud based companies - either providers like EY and BBG or consumers like Point Inside.
 As I started to work with newer technologies like AWS I really started to value "the cloud", and the agility that it could bring me as someone with a sysadmin background.
-The ability to get a box provisioned in a few moments, rather then a few weeks was a real game changer.
+The ability to get a box provisioned in a few moments, rather then a few weeks to get one shipped to me was a real game changer.

+But building on AWS was hard.
+Not quite as hard as building a datacenter, and a lot quicker however it still took time, focus and a team to run the infrastructure.

 ####First Tour